How to Get Your Baby to Sleep in a Crib

 Crib Safety Tips and Advice

-Now that you know how to get your baby to sleep in a crib—and when to start and stop using one—it’s important to follow key safety guidelines.
-A crib (or bassinet during the early weeks) is the safest place for your baby to sleep, if it's set up correctly.
+Now that you know how to get your baby to sleep in a crib—and when to start and stop using one—it’s important to keep safety top of mind.
+A crib (or bassinet in the early weeks) is a safe sleep space, but only if set up properly.

 FAQS AT A GLANCE